rzaluska/hugo-blog-source/content/blog/reasons-why-i-like-go.md

 not so many programming concepts included.
 There are no classes and standard object oriented features.
 We have only structures, interfaces, and composition of them.
-Authors are adding new features only after carefully thinking about positives and negatives of them.
+Authors of Go are adding new features only after carefully thinking about positives and negatives of them.
 That is why we still don’t have generics in Go.
 Right now community can’t find a good way of their implementation.
 This is because the way must be coherent with rest of language.